-1. "Authorized representative" means a person designated by the governing body to be responsible for the development, award and proper administration of all purchases and contracts for a local government or a department, division, agency, board or unit of a local government made pursuant to this chapter.

-"Chief administrative officer" means the person directly responsible to the governing body for the administration of that particular entity.

-3. "Evaluator" means an authorized representative, officer, employee, representative, agent, consultant or member of a governing body who has participated in:

-(a) The evaluation of bids:

-(b) Negotiations concerning purchasing by a local government; or

-(c) The review or approval of the award, modification or extension of a contract.
+- 1. "Authorized representative" means a person designated by the governing body to be responsible for the development, award and proper administration of all purchases and contracts for a local government or a department, division, agency, board or unit of a local government made pursuant to this chapter. - 2.
+"Chief administrative officer" means the person directly responsible to the governing body for the administration of that particular entity. - 3.
+"Evaluator" means an authorized representative, officer, employee, representative, agent, consultant or member of a governing body who has participated in: - (a) The evaluation of responses; - (b) Negotiations concerning purchasing by a local government; or - (c) The review or approval of the award, modification or extension of a contract. - 4.
 "Governing body" means the board, council, commission or other body in which the general legislative and fiscal powers of the local government are vested.
-The term includes a local school precinct.

-"Local school precinct" has the meaning ascribed to it in NRS 388G.535.

-5. "Local school precines and 6.
-"Proprietary information" means: (a) Any trade secret or confidential business information that is contained in a bid submitted to a governing body or its authorized representative on a particular contract; or

-(b) Any other trade secret or confidential business information submitted to a governing body or its authorized representative by a bidder and designated as proprietary by the governing body or its authorized representative.
+The term includes a local school precinct. - 5.
+"Local school precinct" has the meaning ascribed to it in NRS 388G.535. - 6.
+"On-line solicitation" means a process by which a responding offeror submits a response to a solicitation on a secure website on the Internet or its successor, if any, which is established and maintained for that purpose. - 7.
+"Proprietary information" means: - (a) Any trade secret or confidential business information that is contained in a response submitted to a governing body or its authorized representative on a particular contract; or - (b) Any other trade secret or confidential business information submitted to a governing body or its authorized representative by a responding offeror and designated as proprietary by the governing body or its authorized representative.

-As used in this subsection, "confidential business information" means any information relating to the amount or source of any income, profits, losses or expenditures of a person, including data relating to cost, price, or the customers of a bidder which is submitted in support of a bid.
-The term does not include the amount of a bid submitted to a governing body or its authorized representative.
+- → As used in this subsection, "confidential business information" means any information relating to the amount or source of any income, profits, losses or expenditures of a person, including data relating to cost, price, or the customers of a responding offeror which is submitted in support of a response.
+The term does not include the amount of a response submitted to a governing body or its authorized representative. - 8.
+"Responding offeror" means a person who responds to a solicitation made by a governing body or its authorized representative. - 9.
+"Solicitation" means a written statement which sets forth the requirements and specifications of a contract to be awarded by: - (a) An invitation to bid; - (b) A request for proposals; - (c) A request for a statement of qualifications; - (d) A request for a quotation; or - (e) Any other accepted method of purchasing that complies with the provisions of this chapter. - 10.
 "Trade secret" has the meaning ascribed to it in NRS 600A.030.

-(Added to NRS by 1975, 1536; A 1985, 514; 1995, 1731; 2001, 1314; 2017, 57)
+(Added to NRS by 1975, 1536; A 1985, 514; 1995, 1731; 2001, 1314; 2017, 57; 2019, 767)